HeikoBecker/HeikoBecker.github.io/_posts/2019-09-04-Extending-CakeML-floating-points.md

 For an unverified compiler, the changes sketched above would have been relatively easy.
-As CakeML is a fully verified compiler fixing these two points required  than what would have been necessary for an unverified compiler. little more work than what would have been necessary for an unverified compiler.
+As CakeML is a fully verified compiler fixing these two points required then what would have been necessary for an unverified compiler. little more work than what would have been necessary for an unverified compiler.

 In this post I will first give a brief intro to compiler verification and the